 Scientists believe that narwhals feed by swimming toward prey and then using force to suck the fish into their mouths.
 Their tusks are used to tap and stun small fish rather than as a method of skewering their prey, as the shape of the tusk may suggest, according to How Narwhals Use Their Tusks by Adam Ravetch.

-These unique whales become sexually material at around eleven to thirteen years old for males and five to eight years old for females.
+These unique whales become sexually active at around eleven to thirteen years old for males and five to eight years old for females.
 The whales can live up to around fifty years.

 Some scientists believe that some beluga whales and narwhals interbreed.
 This is an incredibly rare occurrence and was bolstered by a strange whale skull discovered in 1990 off the coast of Greenland.
 It had features that placed it midway between a narwhal and a beluga whale.